david-a-wheeler/make-audit/README.md

 NOTE: This is an *extremely* early version.
 Much needs fixing.

+This needs an easy-to-use install method (at least one).

 For example, this doesn't properly handle grouped targets or empty commands.
 It should handle makefiles with their own SHELL and .ONESHELL values.